Bothrops ammodytoides

-Bothrops ammodytoides is a venomous pit viper species endemic to Argentina.
+Bothrops ammodytoides is a pit viper species endemic to Argentina.
 No subspecies are currently recognized.

 Description

 This species has a stocky build and grows to an average total length of 45–75 cm (18-30 inches), but is capable reaching almost 1 m (39 inches) in total length.
 The rostral scale is elongated vertically and the snout is upturned, similar to the hog-nosed pitvipers of the genus Porthidium.

 Dorsally, it is pale brown, with a series of large squarish dark brown spots or crossbars which are edged with black.
 On some specimens these markings alternate to form a zigzag stripe.
 There is a dark streak behind the eye.
 Ventrally, it is yellowish with brown dots.

 The very strongly keeled dorsal scales are arranged in 23 or 25 rows at midbody.
-Ventrals 149-160; anal plate entire; subcaudals 30-38, divided.
+Ventrals 149–160; anal plate entire; subcaudals 30–38, divided.

 The dorsal surface of the head is covered by small, imbricate, keeled scales.
 The large supraoculars are separated by 8 or 9 rows of these small scales.
 Two rows of scales separate the eye from the upper labials.
 Upper labials 9 or 10, the 2nd separated from the loreal pit, the 3rd and 4th largest.
 The temporal scales are keeled.